VVsmileyx/MetaGO/README.md

 - Description

-  If you running GOES with choosing  '-U' and '-S',you can get 2 results in the path you choosed in '-O':'tuple_union_x' and 'filter_sparse_x'(x=1,2,...,n;n is the number you choosed in option '-P') or 'tuple_union' and 'filter_sparse'(n=1)
+  If you running GOES with choosing  '-U' and '-S' and choosing RAW in option -I, you can get 2 results in the path you choosed in '-O':'tuple_union_x' and 'filter_sparse_x'( x=1, 2, ... n; 4, 8, 16 ) or 'tuple_union' and 'filter_sparse'.If you choose MATRIX in option -I, and choose '-S', you can get 'filter_sparse_x'( x=4, 8, 16 ) or 'filter_sparse'.

 - Example